-If you’re looking to enjoy an international holiday, there’s a good chance that Portugal may be on your list.
+If you’re looking for a holiday abroad, Portugal may be on your list.

-Already a popular tourist destination, Portugal is a beautiful and varied country that has so much to offer – whether you’re looking for a laidback beach holiday or a cultural city break.
+Already a popular tourist destination, Portugal is a beautiful and varied country with plenty to offer – whether you’re looking for a cheap beach holiday or a cultural city break.

-So, if you’re thinking about heading to Portugal, which of its gorgeous towns and cities should you visit?
-To help you out, we’ve compiled a list of eight of the best destinations to travel to.
+So, if you’re thinking about heading here, which gorgeous towns and cities should you visit?
+To help you out, we’ve compiled a list of eight of the best places to go in Portugal.

 1. Tavira